Authorised Lay Ministry (ALM)

 exercising ministries which have no need of permission other than in their own

 As a diocesan training team we hope to offer ongoing support through spotting in-service opportunities and communicating these to ALMs, by encouraging local support in ministry teams, and by the provision of occasional study days.
-A process of discernment with the ALM and the incumbent precedes any re-authorisation towards the end of the initial 5 years period.
+The team hopes to support the parish and the ALM in any ongoing process of discernment, training and vocational development.

 Discernment and selection

 1. Potential candidates may be encouraged to consider a particular authorised lay ministry by their parish priest, by members of the church or by raising the possibility themselves.
 In every case those interested in such a role should discuss this carefully with their parish priest, and then with others in the church, bearing in mind the criteria set out below.

 - show a clear commitment to personal growth in faith and discipleship;

 - be recognised by the leadership of church and by the congregation(s) as being committed to serving God’s mission through the work of the parish/benefice/deanery, as well as in their own daily life;

 - be committed to working collaboratively as a member of a team;

 - be eager to encourage the gifts of others;

 and skills appropriate to the particular ministry being considered,